faysalmahmud74/expensetracker365/README.md

 ## License

-This project is open-source under the MIT License.
+This project is licensed for personal and non-commercial use only.
 See the [LICENSE](LICENSE) file for details.

 ---